We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 This is not a complete list by any means, but here are some foods that a guinea pig should not eat:

-- Food specially designed for other animals – do not cut corners and feed guinea pigs, hamsters, rats, or any other household food.
+- Food specially designed for other animals – do not cut corners and feed a guinea pig with hamsters food, rabbit food, or any other household food

 - Foods that are high in sugar such as: